melparker101/melparker101/README.md

 - 👋 Hi, I’m @melparker101
 - 👀 I’m interested in bioinformatics/computational medicine/machine learning
-- 🌱 I’m currently learning Linux and Python
+- 🌱 I’m currently developing my Linux, Python and R skills.
+- :fire: My new interest is Machine Learning.

 <!--- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... --->